 Renal Ultrasound Anatomy

 The kidney is a bean-shaped organ, which has usually a smooth convex lateral organ boundary.
 The renal parenchyma is homogeneously hypoechoic, sometimes the medullary pyramids are somewhat less echogenic than the cortex.
-The surrounding fat tissue and the pyelocaliceal system with parapelvic fat is hyperechoic.
-Medial to the pyelocaliceal system, sections of the great vessels and the psoas muscle are visible.
+The surrounding fat tissue and the pyelocalyceal system with parapelvic fat is hyperechoic.
+Medial to the pyelocalyceal system, sections of the great vessels and the psoas muscle are visible.

 Doppler-Sonography of the Renal Vessels